Youth, A Narrative; and Two Other Stories: Stories

+It was originally intended to be published in a Marlow trilogy, consisting of Youth, Heart of Darkness, and Lord Jim.

 Publication Background

 After the success of the short story “Youth” in 1898, publisher William Blackwood offered to include the story in a collection if Conrad could publish two more works.
 Conrad consented and these stories were the material for this, his second volume of short fiction.